larrygrpolanco/research-paper-webapp-poc/memory-bank/progress.md

 2. **From Dense to Progressive**: Shifting from dense information display to progressive disclosure
 3. **From Static to Interactive**: Evolving from static presentations to interactive explorations
 4. **From Generic to K-Pop Inspired**: Refining the visual language to reflect K-pop aesthetics while maintaining clarity
+5. **From Tailwind-Only to Custom CSS**: Implementing custom CSS classes while maintaining Tailwind as a fallback

 ### Technical Approach Refinement